📷 : Ben Wilkin

 Was this your first time on stage at Southwark Playhouse and how have you found it?

-Yes it was.
-I’ve been to the Southwark Playhouse to watch things a couple of times and I really like it there, it’s a lovely theatre, I like Elephant and Castle as well it’s a nice area.
+Yes, it was.
+I’ve been to the Southwark Playhouse to watch things a couple of times and I really like it there, it’s a lovely theatre, I like Elephant and Castle as well, it’s a nice area.
 It’s been cool, it’s been really fun, everyone there is very warm, all of the staff and front of house team are really cool.
-I would definitely recommend to go watch a couple shows there, it’s a great place.
+I would definitely recommend to go and watch a couple of shows there, it’s a great place.